Charlesthebird/portal-test/README.md

 ## Setup

 Paste the following into a terminal to get started.
 Node 16+ is required.
-In this code snippet, [degit](https://github.com/Rich-Harris/degit) is used to download the latest commit of this repository's main branch, and [yarn](https://yarnpkg.com/) is used as the package manager.
+In this code snippet, [tmplr](https://github.com/loreanvictor/tmplr) is used to download and initialize the latest commit of this repository's main branch, and [yarn](https://yarnpkg.com/) is used as the package manager.

 ```
-npx degit charlesthebird/portal-test#main portal-test && cd portal-test && yarn && open http://localhost:4000 && yarn run dev
+npx tmplr charlesthebird/portal-test#main portal-test && cd portal-test && yarn && open http://localhost:4000 && yarn run dev
 ```

 ## Technology